 Height and Weight

-Especially in children and pregnant ladies, we are concerned with the weight.
-In vital sign charts, we need to track down the weight of patient according to height.
+Especially in children and pregnant ladies, we are concerned with weight.
+In vital sign charts, we need to track down the weight of the patient according to height.
 For example in kids, we continuously want to know if the weight and height of the kid is increasing according to age or not.

 VITALS SIGNS FLOW SHEET

-Sequence of this flow sheet is
+The sequence of this flow sheet is

-- Introduction of the patient including name, age, sex, or any diagnosis
+1. Introduction of the patient including name, age, sex, or any diagnosis

-- Doctor’s name that is treating this patient
+2. Doctor name that is treating this patient